KFC is launching vegan chicken across all 900 UK locations on January 2.

 She added, “Our programme will not only provide our customers with an amazing, tasty range of healthier lunch and dinner dishes, but we’ll also be helping find ways to support them to make the lighter choice.”

-According to MacKenzie, “Everyone in the food and drink industry, from fast food to traditional restaurants, is being scrutinised for the nutritional content of their meals.
-As an industry leader and world-famous brand, we know that we bear a responsibility to help move the sector forwards.”
+According to MacKenzie, “Everyone in the food and drink industry, from fast food to traditional restaurants, is being scrutinized for the nutritional content of their meals.
+As an industry leader and world-famous brand, we know that we bear a responsibility to help move the sector forward.”

 The chain is also working to reduce its salt, fat, and sugar content, following the World Health Organization’s recommendations.
 According to the KFC website, it aims to cut “salt by as much as 50% across our menu, cutting saturated fat levels in our frying oil by 10%, and slashing calories in our drinks.”